 Iceland is warmed by the Gulf Stream.
 People like to say, "Iceland is green, and Greenland is covered with ice."

-I flew to Boston and took Icelandair to Keflavik International Airport.
-The airport was built by Americans during the Cold War.
+I flew to Boston and took Icelandair to Keflavik Airport.
+The airport was built by Americans.
 It is 45 minutes from Reykjavik.
 On the bus, I heard "One Of Us" by ABBA.
-They follow me everywhere!
+My guardian angel, Agnetha, follows me!

-Iceland's population is 334,000, 122,000 of which live in the capital of Reykjavik.
-Icelanders are businesslike, fortified against an extreme climate.
+Iceland's population is 364,000, 131,000 of which live in the capital of Reykjavik.
+Icelanders are practical, fortified against the extreme climate.
 They are descended from Vikings who came from Norway in the 9th century.
-There are lots of square-faced blondes!
+There are a lot of square-faced blondes!

 Icelanders teach us!
 They thrive on an island in the North Atlantic under harsh conditions by making the most of what they have.
-They utilize hot springs, heating their cities and towns with geothermal energy.
+They utilize the hot springs, heating their cities with geothermal energy.

-Reykjavik is the northernmost capital, and daylight at noon on December 8 was like twilight.
+Reykjavik is the northernmost capital, and daylight at noon was like twilight.

 Hallgrims Church is the tall building in the city center.
 It is Lutheran.
-I climbed the tower.
-It was raining and quite gloomy.
-The Leif Eiriksson Hotel, where I stayed, faced the church.
-I could see it through my window.
-A statue of Leif Ericson stood in front.
+I climbed it.
+It was raining and gloomy.
+The Leif Eiriksson Hotel, where I stayed, faced the church, and I could see it through my window.
+A statue of Leif Ericson stood out front.
 Leif was born in Iceland and was the first European to set foot in North America.

-People speak both Icelandic and English.
+People speak both English and Icelandic.
 Icelandic has changed so little since the 9th century that medieval sagas (Old Norse) are still read.

 The krona is Iceland's unit of currency.
-A bottle of water costs 200 krona.
+A bottle of water cost 200 krona.

-Reykjavik is where Bobby Fischer and Boris Spassky met in 1972, for the World Chess Championship.
+Reykjavik is where Bobby Fischer and Boris Spassky met for the World Chess Championship in 1972.
 Fischer was living in Iceland when he died.

 It was cloudy the first 2 nights.
 Clouds materialized from nothing only to quickly disappear.
-I took the Northern Lights tour the third and fourth nights.
+I took the Northern Lights tour the 3rd and 4th nights.
 Did I see them?
-No. Conditions were better the fourth night, cold and clear.
-Our coach parked for an hour, and everyone got off.
-There was a band of white light in the north below the Big Dipper, and our guide called it the beginning of the lights.
+No. Conditions were better the 4th night, cold and clear.
+Our coach parked for an hour, and we got off.
+There was a band of light in the north below the Big Dipper, and our guide called it the beginning of the Lights.
 He said the raw material was there, but it lacked the final touch needed to burst into activity.
-I got my bearings.
+I got my bearings!
 The North Star was high like in Alaska.
 The Summer Triangle was a surprise.
 Vega, Deneb & Altair are down in Kentucky and Tennessee this time of year.
-I marveled at Cygnus in December!
-Mars burned in Gemini, and I saw Capella, Aldebaran & the Pleiades, the classic sky visible from my parents' porch.
+I marveled at Cygnus in December.
+Mars burned in Gemini, and I saw Capella, Aldebaran & the Pleiades, the classic sky visible from my parents' yard.
 I felt privileged to see the celestial sphere from different angles.
 I realized one does not go to Alaska or Iceland for a few days and see the Northern Lights in their glory.

 Actually, I did see the Northern Lights when I was a kid.
 East of Louisville, the sky took on a pinkish hue.
 It was nothing like I might have seen on my trips, but I cannot say I never saw them.
-Before modern astronomy, people in southern latitudes must have thought the world was coming to an end.
+Before modern astronomy, people must have thought it was the end of the world.